By Phil van Allen

 — Ji Su Park (@helloimjisu) February 5, 2017

-For the last ten years, design leaders, professionals, and students have converged in New York City for IxDA.
-This February at the Interaction17 Education Summit, Molly Steenson and I collaborated on a workshop called “Teaching & Learning Disruptive New Mediums – AR, VR, AI, and IoT.”
+For the last ten years, design leaders, professionals, and students have converged in different international cities for IxDA.
+This February at the Interaction17 Education Summit, New York City, Molly Steenson and I collaborated on a workshop called “Teaching & Learning Disruptive New Mediums – AR, VR, AI, and IoT.”
 The workshop produced a lively discussion on defining the mediums and exploring how designers can learn and participate in the future directions of new technologies.

 Molly, Associate Professor at CMU and former MDP adjunct faculty, and I presented on the history, present, and future of these new mediums.
 We discussed how design had influenced earlier technologies, and the lessons to be learned from the decades long history of AR/VR, AI and IoT.
 We then looked at the rapidly growing landscape and heavy investment going on today.
 And finally, we addressed a range of strategies for design faculty to approach teaching and learning in these challenging fields.
 This included reflections and examples gleaned from faculty around the country (David Young/Parsons, Axel Roessler/UW, Austin Lee-MDP alum/CMU, and Jenny Rodenhouse-MDP Alum/Art Center)